 The objective of the Iowa STRLF is to reduce risks to life and property from natural hazards, reduce the cost of insurance, and/or reduce federal disaster payments.
-This will be accomplished by providing loans to local governments in compliance with the STORM Act (42 U.S.C.
+This will be accomplished by providing Ioans to local governments in compliance with the STORM Act (42 U.S.C.
 5135).

 HSEMD will annually conduct outreach to eligible loan applicants and prioritize resultant project proposals under the same prioritization scheme as applied to applications to Hazard Mitigation Assistance (HMA) programs, as outlined in the State of Iowa Hazard Mitigation Plan (SHMP) and associated HSEMD plans and strategies.
-Beyond prioritization criteria noted in the SHMP, special emphasis will be placed on providing loans to communities with natural hazard mitigation projects benefitting low-income geographic areas2, Justice 40 communities (according to the Climate and Economic Justice Screening Tool, CEJST) Social Vulnerability Index (SVI)3 scores over 0.8, jurisdictions considered Economically Disadvantaged Rural Communities (EDRCs), and Community Disaster Resilience Zones (CDRZs).
+Beyond prioritization criteria noted in the SHMP, special emphasis will be placed on providing loans to communities with low-income geographic areas, Justice 40 communities (according to the Climate and Economic Justice Screening Tool, CEJST) higher Social Vulnerability Index (SVI) scores, jurisdictions considered Economically Disadvantaged Rural Communities (EDRCs), and Community Disaster Resilience Zones (CDRZs).